ozan-droid/documents/fullfilment-strategy-analysis.md

 ```

 > [!NOTE]
-> If exact 14:30 cut-off is later requested, a scheduled action can be added incrementally.
-But start with native.
+> Confirmed policy is now **Always** for all vendors.
+If exact 14:30 cut-off is later requested, a scheduled action can be added incrementally.

 📎 https://www.odoo.com/documentation/19.0/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment.html